• Skip to primary navigation

 Instructions

 • Combine dry ingredients.
-In a large bowl, whisk together the dry ingredients.
+In a large bowl, whisk together the gluten-free flour, almond flour, baking powder, and salt.
 Set the bowl aside.

-• Work the zest into the sugar.
-In a medium bowl, combine the sugar and zest of two navel oranges.
-Work the orange zest into the sugar with a spoon, stirring for a few minutes until evenly combined.
-The sugar will feel like wet sand between your fingertips, and the zest should be fragrant, and fully incorporated into the sugar.
+• Infuse sugar with orange zest.
+In a medium bowl, combine the sugar and the zest from two navel oranges.
+Using a spoon, work the zest into the sugar for a few minutes until it's evenly combined.
+The mixture should become fragrant and feel like wet sand to the touch.

-• Add the remaining wet ingredients.
-Whisk in the melted coconut oil, melted butter, yogurt, milk, eggs, orange juice, vanilla extract, and almond extract until well combined.
+• Whisk in wet ingredients.
+To the bowl containing the zested sugar, whisk in the melted coconut oil, melted butter, yogurt, milk, eggs, orange juice, vanilla extract, and almond extract until everything is well combined.

 • Combine the wet mixture and dry ingredients.
-Make a well in the middle of the flour mixture and pour in the wet ingredients.
-Using a rubber spatula, stir just until little. to no streaks of flour remain.
-Be careful not to over-mix, 15-20 full stirs should work.
+Create a well in the center of your flour mixture and pour in the wet ingredients.
+With a rubber spatula, stir just until no streaks of flour remain.
+Be careful not to overmix; 15-20 full stirs should be enough.

-• Preheat the oven and prep the pan.
-Preheat the oven to 425ºF.
-Line a standard muffin pan with paper baking cups.
-If not using paper cups, grease the inside of the muffin pan with coconut oil.
-Use a large cookie scoop or spoon to portion the batter evenly into the prepared muffin tin.
-Make sure to fill the batter to the top.
-(If using frozen cranberries, the batter will be quite thick.)
-Sprinkle the top of the muffins with sugar, and add a few more cranberries to the tops if you please.
+• Prepare for baking.
+Preheat your oven to 425°F. Line a standard muffin pan with paper baking cups, or grease it thoroughly with coconut oil if you're not using liners.
+Use a large cookie scoop or spoon to fill each muffin cup to the top with batter.
+(Don't worry if you're using frozen cranberries; the batter will be quite thick.)
+For an extra touch, you can sprinkle the tops of the muffins with sugar and add a few more cranberries before baking.

 • Bake the muffins.
-Bake for 5 minutes.
-After 5 minutes, reduce the oven temperature to 375ºF and continue to bake for 15-18 minutes, or until golden and a toothpick inserted in the center comes out clean.
-Let the muffins cool in the pan for 10 minutes, then transfer to a cooling rack to continue cooling.
+Bake the muffins for 5 minutes at 425°F. After 5 minutes, reduce the oven temperature to 375°F and continue baking for another 15-18 minutes, or until they're golden and a toothpick inserted into the center comes out clean.
+Let the muffins cool in the pan for 10 minutes before removing them from the pan and to a cooling rack to cool completely.

 Notes